 Farming Magazine - November, 2009

-The author is vegetable and berry specialist with University of Vermont Extension based at the Brattleboro office.
+The author is a retired extension maple specialist who continues to report on maple news from around the maple world.
 Comment or question?
 Visit www.farmingforumsite.com and join in the discussions.